Reference

 Convenience function to cluster the table named in input_profile_table_name using period_duration and num_rps.
 The resulting tables profiles_rep_periods, rep_periods_mapping, and rep_periods_data are loaded into connection in the database_schema, if given, and enriched with year information.

-This function extract the table, then calls split_into_periods!, find_representative_periods, fit_rep_period_weights!, and finally write_clustering_result_to_tables.
+This function extracts the table (expecting columns profile_name, timestep, value), then calls split_into_periods!, find_representative_periods, fit_rep_period_weights!, and finally write_clustering_result_to_tables.

 Arguments